KCN2/dq3nes-mesen-hdpack-mod/README.md

 Dragon Quest 3 NES Mod w/HD Pack and Lua Script

 Recently I replayed DQ3.
-Since I player only NES version long time ago I tried GBC version and SNES version.
+Since I played only NES version long time ago I tried GBC version and SNES version.

 AND I FOUND OUT THERE IS HUGE DIFFERENCE BETWEEN NES VERSION AND OTHER VERSIONS.

-after SNES version DQ3 kinda modernized.
+After SNES version DQ3 kinda modernized.
 Smoothe balancing, QOL and new personality is nice touch.
 But it really felt like different game.